pendulum-project/ntpd-rs/README.md

 # ntpd-rs

-nptd-rs is a tool for synchronizing your computer's clock, implementing the NTP and NTS protocols.
+ntpd-rs is a tool for synchronizing your computer's clock, implementing the NTP and NTS protocols.
 It is written in Rust, with a focus on security and stability.
 It includes both client and server support.

 If a feature you need is missing please let us know by opening an issue.